 - Tip sheets, ebooks, and blog posts aren’t very dense, so they don’t take long to get through.
 They contain actionable advice while keeping cognitive strain to a minimum, meaning your visitors don’t have to think too much to get valuable takeaways.

-- Landing pages that offer these resources don’t (or shouldn’t) ask for too much in return.
+- post-click landing pages that offer these resources don’t (or shouldn’t) ask for too much in return.
 So, your visitor will not only get actionable advice without having to think, but they’ll also not have to give up too much to get it.